 - In areas where subsistence harvest is allowed, hunters are subject to a quota system that divides permits among communities.
 In Canada, these hunters can sell their permits to sport hunters in some regions, creating a windfall for individuals and communities that have limited sources of income.
 Interestingly, this often results in fewer bears being killed, as sport hunters are not as successful as Aboriginal hunters.

 - U.S. hunters are no longer permitted to import their trophies back into the U.S. now that the polar bear is listed as a threatened species under the Endangered Species Act.
 However, other nations allow importation of trophies from Canadian hunts.

 - Canada's Baffin Bay population, for example, is considered to be at risk.
-According to a report from the Polar Bear Specialist Group, recent combined harvest levels from Canada and Greenland together with significant changes in sea ice habitat, has likely accelerated a decline in that sub-population.
-In response to this concern, new population research is currently under way with results expected by the end of 2015.
+According to a report from the IUCN Polar Bear Specialist Group, recent combined harvest levels from Canada and Greenland, together with significant changes in sea ice habitat, has likely accelerated a decline in that sub-population.
+In response to this concern, new population research is currently underway.

 - In the U.S., only coastal dwelling Alaskan Natives can hunt polar bears.
 The U.S. populations are shared with Russia and harvest levels are carefully monitored.

 - In Russia, polar bears harvest was made illegal for all people in 1956, ending decades of commercial trade.
 Despite this ban, Russian indigenous peoples, notably in Chukotka, continued their traditional harvest in secret and at low levels until the fall of the Soviet Union.
 In the aftermath of that political event, with both food and fund scarcity, harvest of all available wild species peaked dramatically as communities struggled to survive.
 Since that time, there is good evidence that harvest has once again returned to relatively low levels, remains illegal, and is still conducted in secret.